Jack-Stoetzel/COSC350/README.md

 # COSC350
 Systems Software

-Taken in the fall semester of 2019 with Dr. Sang-Eon Park.
+Taken in fall 2019 with Dr. Sang-Eon Park at Salisbury University.

 ## Topics Discussed